-Mr. Finn is currently a director of WaveGuide Corporation, a health care technology company and Owl Rock Capital Corporation, a private equity firm specializing in mezzanine loan investments in middle-market companies.
+Mr. Finn is currently a director of WaveGuide Corporation, a health care technology company, and Owl Rock Capital Corporation, a private equity firm specializing in mezzanine loan investments in middle-market companies.

 Mr. Finn has over 30 years of experience in the financial industry, including his service in leadership roles in the investment banking and private equity sectors, which provides the Board with additional expertise in strategically growing businesses.
 Mr. Finn's service as the Co-Head of Mergers and Acquisitions for Credit Suisse augments the Board's capabilities in analyzing and evaluating acquisition opportunities.
-Mr. Finn qualifies as an "audit committee financial expert" as that term is defined in the applicable rules and regulations of the SEC ("SEC Rules") and his financial experience is also particularly valuable to the Board in his service as a member of the Audit Committee and the Finance Committee.
+Mr. Finn qualifies as an "audit committee financial expert" as that term is defined in the applicable SEC Rules and his financial experience is also particularly valuable to the Board in his service as a member of the Audit Committee and the Finance Committee.